 1. Safe footwear shall be worn at all times.
 No rubber flip-flops or bedroom slippers shall be worn.
 No rubber flip-flops or bedroom slippers shall be worn.

-2. Halter-tops, tube tops, short shorts, muscle shirts, midriff or backless shirts and blouses shall not be worn.
+2. Halter-tops, tube tops, short shorts, muscle shirts, spaghetti straps, midriff or backless shirts and blouses shall not be worn.
 Shoulder coverings must be at least two inches in width.
 Tops must be below the waistband or remain tucked in so that the midriff area is not exposed.
 No bare skin should be exposed at the waist or abdomen area.
 Clothing must cover the chest area to ensure that cleavage is not exposed.
 (See examples below)

 3. Hair shall be clean and neatly groomed and shall not interfere with the educational process in the reasonable discretion of the Principal.4.
 Hats, hoods, or other head coverings shall not be worn in the school building except for approved areas identified by the Principal or designated events approved by the Principal.
 Exceptions may be made by the Principal for head coverings worn for religious purposes.

 5. Intentionally altered clothing or unbuttoned and ill-fitted garments are not acceptable.
 Ill-fitted garments include but are not limited to garments that are too small so as to reflect immodesty or too large so as to appear to be falling off the body.
 Clothing that exposes underwear or body parts in an indecent or vulgar manner or that disrupts the orderly learning environment is prohibited.
 Mesh or see-through clothing may not be worn (FS1006.07 (2)(d)).

-6. Clothing shall be free of inflammatory, suggestive, or other inappropriate writing, advertisement, or artwork, including but not limited to references of drugs, alcohol, nicotine, or weapons.
+6. Clothing or personal belongings shall be free of inflammatory, suggestive, or other inappropriate writing, advertisement, or artwork, including but not limited to references of drugs, alcohol, nicotine, or weapons.